 10 Steps to Water-Bath Canning

 Got the canning bug?
-You can safely store fruit butter, jam, chutney and pickles in your refrigerator for a few weeks (jams can be kept in the freezer for up to a year).
+You can safely store fruit butter, jam, chutney, pickles and other high acid foods in your refrigerator for a few weeks (jams can be kept in the freezer for up to a year).
 To store pickles at room temp, though, you need to can them.
 Processing preserves in a boiling water bath ensures safe storage at room temperature for up to a year.
 Follow these step-by-step instructions.

 Related: Healthy Jam & Jelly Recipes

 - Large pot with a tight-fitting lid: either a boiling-water canning pot with a wire canning rack or a large, deep Dutch oven plus a round, metal cooling rack that fits into it.
 The wire rack helps prevent the jars from breaking.

 - Flexible, nonreactive spatula (rubber or plastic) for releasing any air bubbles trapped in the preserves.
 (Trapped air bubbles may cause damage to the jars.)

 - Canning funnel to make filling jars easier.

 - Jar lifter to safely move jars in and out of the hot water bath.

 - Lid wand (with a magnetic tip) to help remove lids from hot water.

 Wash canning jars, lids and bands in hot soapy water.
 Rinse well.